JoelZhu1998/TECHIN510_Lab1/README.md

 ## Lessons Learned

+- How to clone the repository to desktop and commit&push it.
 - How to use Streamlit to create a simple website
 - How to use requirements.txt to manage Python dependencies
-- How to use GitHub Actions to deploy a website to Azure App Service

 ## Questions / Uncertainties

-- What if I want to make the profile picture round?
+- How to make the website responsive?
-- How to use a two column layout?